-The accompanying consolidated financial statements as of June 30, 2012 have been prepared assuming the Company will continue as a going concern.
-From the period of inception (December 17, 2008) through June 30, 2012, the Company has experienced a net loss, negative cash flows from operations and has an accumulated deficit of \$11,940,994.
+The accompanying condensed consolidated financial statements as of September 30, 2012 have been prepared assuming the Company will continue as a going concern.
+From the period of inception (December 17, 2008) through September 30, 2012, the Company has experienced a net loss, negative cash flows from operations and has an accumulated deficit of \$13,104,000.
 These factors raise substantial doubt about the Company's ability to continue as a going concern.
-The Company is converting some of its short term liabilities to long term convertible debt-to-equity and is raising near term financing to fund future operations through a convertible debt-to-equity offering.
-The Companyalso intends to raise additional equity financing to fund future operations.
+The Company is raising near term financing to fund future operations through a convertible debt-to-equity offering.
+The Company also intends to raise additional equity financing to fund future operations.
 There is no assurance that its plan can be implemented; or that the results will be of a sufficient level necessary to meet the Company's ongoing cash needs.
 No assurances can be given that the Company can obtain sufficient working capital through borrowings or that the continued implementation of its business plan will generate sufficient revenues in the future to sustain ongoing operations.

-The accompanying consolidated financial statements do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets or the amounts and classifications of liabilities that may result from the possible inability of the Company to continue as a going concern.
+The accompanying condensed consolidated financial statements do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets or the amounts and classifications of liabilities that may result from the possible inability of the Company to continue as a going concern.